 12. Continuing Education Credits

-Body Centered Coaching provides twelve (12) hours of CEs for Social Workers (NASW), and, in California, for Marriage and Family Therapists (BBS).
+Body Centered Coaching provides twelve (12) hours of CEs for Marriage and Family Therapists in California (CA BBS).
 Internationally, meets criteria for twelve (12) hours of Continuing Coach Education with the International Coach Federation.

 To receive credit for CEs, students must be present for 10 of the 12 hours of classes.
 Listening to the class by recording does not count toward the attendance requirement for receiving CEs.